hamotime/configure-ad/README.md

 - Group Policy and Managing Accounts

 <h2>Deployment and Configuration Steps</h2>

-<p> <b>1.
-Preparing Active Direcory Infraustructure in Azure</b>
+<h3><b>Preparing Active Direcory Infraustructure in Azure</b></h3>

-- Setup a Domain Controller VM in Azure.
-Create a Resource Group, Vnet and Subnet and Domain Controller VM.
+<p> 1. <b> Setup a Domain Controller in Azure </b>

+- Create a Resource Group, Vnet and Subnet and Domain Controller VM.
 For the Domain Controller configuring the following settings:
 - Username: labuser
 - Password: Cyberattack123!
 - Attach to Resource Group you created